s1lentq/ReGameDLL_CS/README.md

 </ul>

 ## How can use it?
-At the moment there is a workable CS 1.6
 Regamedll_CS is fully compatible with official mod CS 1.6 by Valve.
 All you have to do is to download binaries and replace original mo.dll/cs.so

 Compiled binaries are available here: http://nexus.rehlds.org/nexus/content/repositories/regamedll-snapshots/regamedll/regamedll/0.2-SNAPSHOT/